CBSR-Biobank/biobank/README.md

    that is under maintenance.

-3. [Client scanning decoding](docs/client_scanning_and_decoding.md): How to use the client to decode microplate images containing tubes with 2D barcodes.
+3. [Client scanning decoding](docs/client_scanning_and_decoding.md): How to use the client to decode microwell plate images that contain tubes with 2D barcodes.